Jules Knight

 Julian "Jules" Knight (né Kaye; born 22 September 1981) is an English actor and singer.
 He is best known for being a member of the British vocal group Blake and his portrayal of Harry Tressler in the medical drama Holby City.
 He left Blake in January 2013 and first appeared in Holby City as doctor Harry Tressler on 14 May 2013.
 Knight left Holby City on 14 April 2015.

 Early life

-Knight was born in Hastings and lived in Robertsbridge and attended Vinehall School.
+Knight was born in Hastings, lived in Robertsbridge and attended Vinehall School.
 At the age of seven, Knight became a choirboy at Winchester Cathedral.
 This meant he had to switch to The Pilgrims' School which was closer to the cathedral.
 When he was thirteen, he sang solo at the Sydney Opera House.
 In sixth form, Knight won a scholarship to Eastbourne College.
 At the time, he was living between Battle, Sedlescombe, Hooe, Hawkhurst and Benenden, all in Kent and East Sussex.
 He sang at Wells Cathedral during his gap year.
-He then attended the University of St Andrews and studied history of art.
+He then attended the University of St Andrews and studied history of art, where he performed in several plays and musicals and was a member of The Other Guys.
 He also attended the Central School of Speech and Drama, where he received an MA in acting.